Defining Application

 - Supports private repositories with authentication

-- Push your application code to your Git provider
+- Application code pushed to Git provider

-- Enter repository HTTPS URL
+- Repository HTTPS URL

-- Provide authentication credentials if private
+- Authentication credentials (for private repositories)

-- Select branch for deployment
+- Branch selection for deployment

-- Configure build settings
+- Build settings configuration

-Learn more: Git Repositories
+Learn more: Import Git Repositories

 3. Upload Archive (ZIP)